 December is a fantastic time to visit Osborne House.
 There are trees in every room and tables creaking under the weight of festive fare – it’s almost as if Queen Victoria and her children are still in residence.

 Victoria and Albert spent Christmas itself at Windsor Castle, and it was from here that they made the Christmas tree go mainstream.
 The 1848 Christmas supplement of The Illustrated London News published an engraving of Victoria, Albert and their family gathered around their Christmas tree at Windsor Castle.
 It didn’t take long for households across the country to follow suit.

 Until January, Windsor Castle gets all decked out for Christmas as it would have been for the Prince Regent in the early 19th century.
 A stunning Nordmann Fir tree, decked out with lights and golden decorations, forms a magnificent centrepiece in St George’s Hall.

 Queen Victoria adored gifts.
 Until her reign, simple gifts of fruit and nuts were traditionally exchanged at New Year but, thanks to Victoria, presents became a common part of the Victorian Christmas.
 Each year, Victoria and Albert selected grand gifts that were beautifully displayed on tables.
 You can still see some of the gifts on display in Kensington Palace.

 Visit Kensington Palace between Christmas and early New Year when the palace is decorated with Victorian-inspired Christmas decorations and filled with the jingles of Victorian Christmas carols.

 Turkey on the Hampton Court Palace Christmas menu

-Party like it’s Christmas 1593: Join the jollity at Hampton Court Palace, which gets decked out with Elizabethan decorations, music and dancers.
+Join the jollity at Hampton Court Palace, which gets decked out with Elizabethan decorations, music and dancers for the festive season.